cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 !!! note "Lab Report Task 5: Critical Path for Optimized Design"

     Save a screenshot of just the critical path of your optimized design for your lab report.
-    Press the Fn + Print Screen keys or Windows + Shift + S keys to take a screenshot.
+Press the _Fn + Print Screen_ key to save a screenshot to the clipboard, then paste the screenshot into a Google Doc and crop appropriately for your lab report.
 The screenshot should clearly show the total delay, incremental delay, location, and element for each gate along the critical path.

 !!! success "Lab Check-Off Task 6: Discuss RTL Viewer and Critical Path for Optimized Design"